pfunks/TCTest/test_faq.md

 ## Why do I need to supply my email and phone number?

 To create an account on the blockchain, it costs STEEM tokens.
-When you create an account through Steemit.com, Steemit, Inc. is supplying the STEEM tokens to pay the account creation fee.
-In order to prevent users from abusing the paid-for signup and creating multiple accounts, they need to be able to verify that each user is only signing up for one account.
+When you create an account through Steemit.com, Steemit, Inc. is supplying the tokens to pay the account creation fee.
+In order to prevent users from abusing the paid-for signup and creating multiple paid-for accounts, they need to be able to verify that each user is only signing up for one account.

 ## Can I create a Steem account without an email and phone number?